elmasse/nextein-www/posts/guides/01-getting-started.md

 }

 ```
-Ok, finally we can start our dev server running the following command:
+Finally we can start our dev server by running the following command:

 ```bash
 npm run dev